LucienLaumont/MCP-Deezer/README.md

 - The Deezer API is public and requires no authentication key
 - Verify your internet connection
 - Some content may be unavailable based on your region

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to:

-1. Fork the project
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## 📄 License